NaveedNaseem84/PP3--Hangman-Lite/README.md

 A huge thank you to Code Institute for the learning and lesson material which has been amazing and my fellow students on Slack for their support!
 ## Personal Summary

-As this project was my first exposure to python, it has brought with it a decent learning curve.
+As this project was my first full exposure to indept python, it has brought with it a decent learning curve.
 The detailed content, and the invaluable advice and guidance from an amazing mentor has allowed me to further develop and refine on my coding journey.

-I have endeavoured to implement any guidance given on my previous project with the view of incorporating this as part of my standard coding practice.
+I have endeavoured to implement any guidance given on my previous projects with the view of incorporating this as part of my standard coding practice.

 The main take away point from this project has been around the value of breaking the requirements down into smaller manageable tasks on a "to do" list.
 Having this in place from the beginning has enabled me to build up the project step by step without having to think of what do next.